 In 1967, Peter Drucker, a management ‘guru’, wrote that hospitals were the most complex organizations ever created.
 They have certainly become even more so.
 Developments, including new technology, sub-specialization of medicine, and the Electronic Medical Records (EMR) system, are now layered on top of poorly designed processes.

-Yet management systems to provide better support to physicians, nurses, and pharmacists have not been improved, and health care teams cannot keep up with the new demands and challenges they face.
+Yet management systems that are intended to provide better support to physicians, nurses, and pharmacists have not been improved, and health care teams cannot keep up with the new demands and challenges they face.
 Patients and providers are paying the price for the absence of a sustainable management system, and the lack of urgency to implement continuous, meaningful process improvements.

 Virginia Mason spent the past 20 years working to adopt a management system based on the core principles of continuous improvement, eliminating waste and defects, and demonstrating respect for people by giving staff the opportunity and expectation of driving improvement efforts.
 In this process, we learned a great deal from Toyota and other manufacturing companies who were pioneers of new methods of leading an organization.